Shakespeare by the Lakes

-Shakespeare by the Lakes is a summer festival of Shakespeare plays performed in Australian Capital Territory (ACT) public parks beside Lake Tuggeranong, Lake Burley Griffin, in Canberra's city centre and next to the Queanbeyan River.
+Shakespeare by the Lakes is a summer festival of Shakespeare plays performed in Australian Capital Territory (ACT) public parks on the shores of Lake Tuggeranong and Lake Burley Griffin, and in parks near Canberra's city centre.

 Based on New York's Shakespeare in the Park festivals, Shakespeare by the Lakes was conceived and founded by Taimus Werner-Gibbings in 2017.
-Each year, the hosting theatre company Lakespeare & Co. (formed by Werner-Gibbings and collaborators Duncan Driver, Lexi Sekuless and Paul Leverenz) produces free performances of Shakespearean texts in multiple locations, attracting over 5,000 patrons in each season.
+Each year, the hosting theatre company Lakespeare & Co. (formed by Werner-Gibbings and collaborators Duncan Driver, Lexi Sekuless, Paul Leverenz and Cathy Day) produces free performances of Shakespearean texts in multiple locations, attracting over 5,000 patrons in each season.

 Seasons

 The performances usually take place in February of each year.
 Due to restrictions on the size of gatherings during the Covid pandemic, no play was performed in 2021.